Seneca-BSA/bsa/docs/ses250/lab2.md

     >    |Range: 1000V||||||
     >
 > 1. Copy Figure 2.13 into your notebook then draw a voltmeter symbol and its connection into the diagram according to the circuit in Figure 2.14.
-> 1. Research: beside voltage, resistance, and current, list two other electronics-related properties a modem DMM can measure.
+> 1. Research: Besides voltage, resistance, and current, list two other electronics-related properties a modem DMM can measure.
-> 1. In your own word, explain the difference between the two ON/OFF settings (Power ON/OFF and Output ON/OFF) of the DC power supply we use in this lab.
+> 1. In your words, explain the difference between the two ON/OFF settings (Power ON/OFF and Output ON/OFF) of the DC power supply we use in this lab.
-> 1. Using Ohm's Law: \(V = IR\), calculate the current through a 100Ω if 5V of potential difference is applied across the resistor.
+> 1. Using Ohm's Law: \(V = IR\), calculate the current through a 100Ω resistor if 5V of potential difference is applied across the resistor.

 ## Procedures

 ### Part 1: Safety

-1. Ensure that you are wearing your safety glasses, not wearing open-toe shoes, and any long hair must be tied-up.
+1. Ensure that you are wearing your safety glasses, not wearing open-toe shoes, and any long hair must be tied up.

 1. At the top of your workbench, you’ll see a red “Emergency Stop” button (shown in Figure 2.8).
 At any time when the button is in the pressed position, your workbench will be disconnected from the power source.
 Press this button if there are any issues with your equipment or circuit (such as unusual heat, unusual smell, smoke, spark, or fire).
 To release the button, twist it as per the symbol on the button and the button will no longer be pressed.